Fluorite-Coppelion/Fluorite-Coppelion/README.md

   fused into a coined identity: **Fluorite Coppelion**.

 - **Backstory**:
-  One day, I tried to save two sisters who were about to get hit by a truck.
-  I pushed them away, took the hit myself, and got isekai’d instead.
-  In that other world, an old magician—who had been casually watching our world
-  like he was surfing the internet—was planning to summon those sisters’ souls
-  into a custom‑made artificial lifeform: a female‑type ultimate body.
-  Because I “got in the way,” he lost his original targets…
-  so he simply shoved **my** soul into that body instead.
-  That is how a mid‑forties guy turned into a TS homunculus‑type Vtuber.
+  So, long story short: I’m a 40-something dude who got Isekai’d by the legendary Truck-kun while saving a pair of sisters from a traffic accident.
+Standard main-character shit, right?
+  Except, some creepy-ass isekai mage was watching the whole thing through a magic mirror like he was doomscrolling the web.
+Turns out, this geezer was a total psycho obsessed with those exact sisters.
+He had an artificial female homunculus body ready to go, planning to hijack their souls.
+But thanks to his own automated magic ritual doing assembly-line work, my soul got sucked in instead.
+Bam.
+Instant Gender-Bent Homunculus Vtuber.

 - **Current Status**:
-  When the old magician started yelling “Why did you get in the way!?”
-  and throwing a bunch of nonsense insults,
+  The mage guy lost his absolute mind, screaming, "Why did you ruin my plan?!" or whatever.
-  I used his so‑called “greatest masterpiece” body’s fist
-  and turned him into a fine red mist on the spot.
+  So, I used his own "ultimate masterpiece" body to punch him into a fine red mist.
-  Being sent off by your own ultimate creation is probably all he could’ve asked for.
-  Now I am broadcasting from that other world,
-  connecting back to the internet like it is just another tab to surf.
+  Instant delete.
+Honestly, getting obliterated by your own creation?
+  That’s peak poetic justice.
+He died doing what he loved.
+  Anyway, now I'm streaming straight from this fantasy world, piggybacking onto Earth’s internet.
+Catch you in chat!

 ---